D-a-rt/d-art.minter/README.md

 ```

-The assets storage is responsible to hold all the information of the minted tokens, which token belongs to who (`ledger`), what are the tokens metadata (`token_metadata`), the next `token_id`, the list of contracts that can perform operation on behalf of a user `operators`, the list of minting authorized address  `minters`, and `tokens_minter` the big_map which address created which token in order to ease the royalties system.
+The `assets` storage is responsible to hold all the information of the minted tokens, which token belongs to who (`ledger`), what are the tokens' metadata (`token_metadata`), the next `token_id`, the list of contracts that can perform operation on behalf of an owner `operators`, the list of minting authorized address  `minters`, and `tokens_minter` is the big_map responsible to keep a record of which address created which token in order to ease the royalties system.

 ### admin